-Singapore, 8 November 2021 – Grow Asia, a multi-stakeholder platform that builds action-oriented partnerships for more inclusive, resilient and sustainable food systems in Southeast Asia, announced today that Beverley Postma has been appointed as Interim Executive Director with immediate effect.
+Singapore, 8 November 2021 – Grow Asia, a multi-stakeholder platform that builds action-oriented partnerships for more inclusive, resilient and sustainable food systems in Southeast Asia, announced today that Beverley Postma has been appointed as Executive Director with immediate effect.

 Postma, an experienced CEO and strategist, will bring her unique blend of non-profit and corporate experience to Grow Asia, drawing on her career spanning 30 years in the agriculture, food and international development sectors.